 But this is pretty much where the similarities stop.

-First and foremost, It’s not the French Independence Day simply because France never was a colony and thus never had to become independent (one can argue that France was a colony of Rome 2,000 years ago, but I’ll respond that France didn’t exist at all at the time, it was just the geographical area that were colonies of Rome).
+First and foremost, It’s not the French Independence Day simply because France never was a colony and thus never had to become independent (one can argue that France was a colony of Rome 2,000 years ago, but I’ll respond that France didn’t exist at all at the time, it was just the geographical area that was a colony of Rome).

 Also, Bastille Day is not really perceived and celebrated by French people in the same way that Independence Day is by Americans.